mike-ward/mike-ward.github.io/calendargadget.md

 - Show appointments with mouse-overs, in calendar, agenda view, and summaries
 - Single executable.
 No other files necessary!
 - Support for multiple profiles
-- Localization support (mutliple-languages limited to on screen controls, perhaps someone would like to do some translations?)
+- Localization support (multiple-languages limited to on screen controls, perhaps someone would like to do some translations?)

 ![noborder](/cdn/images/calendargadget/collage.png)